 2. Wipe without spreading

 When it comes to wiping in general, children need a lot of practice to become good at it.
 One suggestion is to provide a plate with a smear of peanut butter and instruct your child to clean it thoroughly with a paper towel.
 Another is to apply glitter to your table and letting your visual learner examine how it sticks and spreads.
 Whichever method captures your child’s interest is fine.
 Do your best to have patience as they increase their skills in this department.

 After your child blows their nose, they should fold and discard the tissue.
 Folding the tissue traps the mucus inside and prevents it from oozing out.
 This is a good method to contain the germs and not spread sickness to others.

 Lastly, your child needs to wash their hands.
 When teaching your child how to use a tissue remember to also teach them how to cleanse.

 Help your child learn to blow their nose into a tissue

-You can start teaching your child how to blow their nose into a tissue at 2 years old.
-By age 3, they can start attempting it on their own.
-Most children will prefer using a tissue without assistance at this age anyway.
-This is because their noses become sensitive after a couple days of having a cold.
-Older toddlers usually want to control how the tissue touches their face as opposed to just running away like they did when they were younger.
+At 2 years old, you can start teaching your child how to properly blow their nose.
+By age 3, most children will prefer to blow their nose without assistance.
+This is because their noses become sensitive after a couple of days of having a cold.
+Older toddlers usually want to control how the tissue touches their face, as opposed to just running away like they did when they were younger.